pulumi/docs/content/docs/get-started/crossguard/_index.md

 Using Policy as Code, users can express business or security rules as functions that are executed against resources in their stacks.
 Then using CrossGuard, organization administrators can apply these rules to particular stacks within their organization.
 When policies are executed as part of your Pulumi deployments, any violation will gate or block that update from proceeding.

-Policies can be written in TypeScript/JavaScript (Node.js) or Python and can be applied to stacks written in any language.
+Policies can be written in TypeScript/JavaScript (Node.js) or Python and can be applied to Pulumi stacks written in any language.
+More information on language support for policies is [here]({{< relref "/docs/guides/crossguard#languages" >}}).

-{{% notes %}}
-Python support is currently in preview.
-{{% /notes %}}

 ## Terminology